shankar4/Glycobiology/Glycobiology/General Principles.md

 ![alt text](https://github.com/shankar4/Glycobiology/blob/master/Glycobiology/SNFG%20Example.jpg)

 Major classes: Glycans are defined as per linkage to an aglycone (protein or lipid).
 A glycoprotein is a protein that carries one or more glycans attached to a polypeptide backbone, usually via N- or O- linkages.
 A mucin is a large glycoprotein with many clustered O-glycans.
 A proteoglycan is a glycoconjugate with one or more GAG (glycosaminoglycan) chains attached to a core protein.
 Distinction between two (glycoprotein and proteoglycan) is arbitrary.
+Polysialic acid, an anionic polysacch and Hyaluronan are also found as the capsular polysacchs of some pathogenic bacteria.
+GAGs, typically linear,  (except Hyaluronan) have sulfate esters in place of amino or hydroxyl groups.

 Common glycan classes are shown below:
 <p align="center">
   <img src="https://github.com/shankar4/Glycobiology/blob/master/Glycobiology/Animal%20Glycans.png" width="650"/>
 </p>

+Genome Encoding: Glycan structures are secondary gene products, not directly encoded in the Genome.
+A few percent of known genes produce enzymes and transporters involved in glycan biosynthesis and assembly, for post-translational alteration of proteins or glycosylation of core lipids.
+Glycolipids are either neutral or anionic.
+One cannot fully predict the precise structure or expression level of glycans produced by a given cell type.
+Environmental cues have dramatic impact. **Microheterogeneity** - a given polypeptide encoded by a single gene can exist in many 'glycoforms.'
+Role of this heterogeneity is not clear - may be to evade microbes and parasites, each of which binds specifically to certain glycan structures.

+Glycomics: Glycome is far more complex than the genome or proteome.
+Reasons: Structural diversity, microheterogeneity, and dynamic (and specific) changes that occur during development, differentiation, metabolic changes, aging, malignancy, inflammation, of infection.
+There are also intra and inter-species differences. *There is as yet no reliable indirect route toward elucidating the glycome, other than by actual analysis using an array of methods*.

+Biological Roles of Glycans: Diverse, from subtle to essential for the development, growth, function, or survival of an organism.
+Two main types: (1) structural and modulatory, and (2) recognition of glycans by specific proteins.
+Regarding lectins (proteins that are highly specific for sugar motifs): monovalent binding has low affinity, but high specificity is achieved by high avidity.
+N- and O-glycans seem to be more recently evolved.

+Glycans in medicine and biotechnology: Many natural bioactive molecules are glycoconjugates.
+Attached glycans have dramatic effect on biosynthesis, stability, action, and turnover of these molecules in intact organisms.
+Glycoproteins, which include antibodies, enzymes, and hormones, are the major products of the biotech industry.
+Several human disease states involve changes in glycan biosynthesis - of diagnostic and/or therapeutic significance.